lasthead0/ioBroker.xiaomi-gateway3/README.md

 <img src="static/tab-statistic.png">

 _**Note:** Statistic don't load by default on page open.
 You have to use button `RELOAD` to update statistic on page._

+_**Note 2:** You should to keep in mind this is not really statistic of zigbee messages between gateway and device (zigbee protocol statistic).
+This is statistic of messages  which get adapter.
+What does it means?
+No differences for adapter is gateway don't get message from device or adapter himself don't get message from gateway (by MQTT).
+And if by any cases (Wi-Fi connection problem, for example) adapter don't get messages from gateway it interpritate this messages as missed, but actualy zigbee is ok._

 ## Changelog